Updated on March 2, 2026

 Illinois provides significant incentives for businesses that create jobs.
 One notable initiative includes the Invest in Illinois Fund, offering a $400 Million Closing Fund that serves as discretionary cash assistance for major job creators making significant investments.
 The fund represents Governor JB Pritzker's dedication to fostering an environment where businesses and jobs can thrive.

 For every $65,000 loaned through participation in state programs, Illinois mandates that one full-time job be either created or retained over a two-year period.
 Companies looking to avail of these incentives must commit to concrete job creation goals to revitalize the local economy.
+Additionally, programs like the Employer Training Investment Program (ETIP) provide grants to support workforce training, ensuring that businesses have access to skilled workers as they grow.

 Underserved Community Focus

 Efforts in Illinois are directed at empowering underserved communities through specialized funding programs.
 Resources are allocated to ensure that the opportunities for economic growth are distributed equitably.
-This includes initiatives like the Advantage Illinois program, which leveraged funds received through the initial State Small Business Credit Initiative (SSBCI) to bolster small businesses, with a strong focus on those in underserved regions.
+This includes initiatives like the Advantage Illinois program, which leverages funds received through the State Small Business Credit Initiative (SSBCI) to bolster small businesses, with a strong focus on those in underserved regions.
 The continued support through SSBCI 2.0 highlights the sustained commitment to these critical areas.

 Frequently Asked Questions